Convex-Dev/convex.cljc/README.md

 ## License

-Copyright © 2021 Adam Helinski, the Convex Foundation, and contributors
+Copyright © 2021 Protosens SRL and the Convex Foundation

 Licensed under the Apache License, Version 2.0